 Our curriculum intent: why we teach what we teach in Geography

 Students will be able to appreciate different cultures and to think critically and sensitively about other people’s views and practices, which might be different from their own.
-They will be able to collect and gather information accurately through the use of basic scientific equipment and by studying a range of diverse sources, and be able to interpret the data that they have observed or sources studied, confidently presenting this information to others and making informed decisions based on their findings to understand causes, make links and explain patterns.
+Students will be able to collect, analyse and interpret a range of information accurately through the use of geographical skills.
+In doing so, students will be able to critically analyse the causes and impacts of geographical phenomena.

 “The classroom is a jumping off point not an end point for education: how can you know how this land was shaped and formed, and how choices that people made in the past determine the lives we live now, unless you’ve had the chance to study geography and spend some time seeing how the world (is) shaped?”
 [Michael Gove, Secretary of State for Education, 15 January 2014]